wing5wong/artisan-whs-static/source/_events/2026-02-16_wss-manu-competition-submit-video-by-11-february.md

 title: WSS Manu Competition, Submit Video by 11 February
 date: 2026-02-17T11:41:00+13:00
 ---
 The 2nd Annual Manu Competition is happening on 17 February, and spots are limited.

+Whanganui Girls College, 12 noon - 3pm.

 Competition grades are: Junior Boys, Junior Girls, Senior Boys, and Senior Girls.
 To be considered, please submit a video of your best manu to the Te Wehi gym office by Wednesday 11 February.